digitalamitchoudhary/Password-Generator-with-Javascript/README.md

 This project is a simple, no-nonsense **Password Generator** built using HTML, CSS, and JavaScript.
 It helps you create strong, random, and secure passwords with just one click.

-No ads.
-No tracking.
-Just one clean interface that does exactly what it promises.

 ---

 ## 💡 Why I Built This